scidsg/theprettywiki/README.md

 You'll need to reuse your database credentials created during install.

 ### Step 2 - Enable Your Wiki
- 1. Visit your server's IP address or domain name and complete the MediaWiki installation.
+ 1. Complete the MediaWiki installation by visiting your server's IP address or domain name.
  2. Download the LocalSettings.php file that's generated at the end of the installation process.
 Open it in a text editor and copy it's contents.
  3. Back in the Terminal, create a LocalSettings.php file and paste the downloaded contents: